TheArcadiaGroup/CasperValidatorScripts/README.md

 * Update
 * Turn Off

+Config:
+* Modify Casper.sh to put your paths.

 License:
 This is free software, use at your own peril, do what you want with it.